10 ways you can help prevent employee theft

 - Ensure no one employee has control over all parts of a financial transaction.

-- Separate responsibilities and functions so more than one employee deals with any given financial transaction, and organize workflow to ensure one employee verifies the work of another.
+Organize responsibilities and functions so any given financial transaction is overseen by more than one employee.
+You can also organize workflow to ensure one employee verifies the work of another.

 - Perform regularly-scheduled and random inventory checks.